Russia says no progress made during first day of security deal talks with US

 “I expect this is one of the areas where we have the greatest difficulty with the US.
 They say no way anyone, or Russia, can have a say [on who joins Nato].
 But we said its mandatory that Ukraine never, never ever, becomes a member of Nato,” Ryabkov told a select group of invited journalists that included several members of the international press corps.

-Ryabkov went on to repeat a suggestion that the wording of the Budapest summit document that includes an informal invitation to join Nato for Ukraine and Georgia be changed.
-“We would favour at the forthcoming summit the reform of Budapest summit memo in 2008 where it says Ukraine and Georgia could be members – that could be changed to say they will never become members.
+Ryabkov went on to repeat a suggestion that the wording of the Bucharest summit document that includes an informal invitation to join Nato for Ukraine and Georgia be changed.
+“We would favour at the forthcoming summit the reform of Bucharest summit memo in 2008 where it says Ukraine and Georgia could be members – that could be changed to say they will never become members.
 That would be a favourable change.”

 Ryabkov went on to counter claims that Russia was destabilising European security by repeating the Kremlin’s complaints about the unilateral withdrawal from several Cold War security deals, especially former US president Donald Trump's decision to withdraw from the Intermediate-Range Nuclear Forces Treaty (INF) deal.